DaringCuteSeal/agenda-generator/README.md

 - Only print out the subjects for a day: `MAPELS_ONLY=1 generate_agenda`
 - Don't prompt: `generate_agenda preview` or `generate_agenda <<< ""`

-(I really want to make an Android/iOS version for this app for future secretaries 😁)

-# Warning
+# Notice & Info
 - If you can read these stuff but found the script to be very quirky, *you don't need this script*.
 - Many hardcoded paths, names, and data (this is for my personal use)—can still be changed by editing the script directly.
 Data examples can be found under [data/](data/)
 - I don't care about the cleanliness of this script.
 If it works, it works.
+- I really want to make an Android/iOS version for this app for future secretaries 😁